dnzng/create-cool-app/README.md

 # create-cool-app

-A cli that generates some commonly-used templates.
+A cli that generates automatically some commonly-used templates.

 ## Usage